SonyResearch/SemSim/README.md

    (1) you can also use our prepared reconstructed images for this step.

    (2) download them from this [link](https://drive.google.com/file/d/12AXAPTTRyDfUJ3s807Oy-CxXk3E1Py9z/view?usp=sharing).

+   (3) place the original images in the directory: `benchmark/images/cifar100/`

 #### Step 3: use different metric to measure the privacy leakage